inspr/core-legacy/doc/yamls.md

  - **meta**:
     - **name**: channel_type_name
     - **reference**: url reference to the channel_type definition in the inspr repository, there are already well defined channel_types that can be used instead of defining your own.
-    - **parent**:It is injected by the inspr daemon and it's string composed of it's location's path, for example `'*.app1.app2'` means that the channel type belongs to the app2 in your cluster.
+    - **parent**: It is injected by the inspr daemon and it's string composed of it's location's path, for example `'*.app1.app2'` means that the channel type belongs to the app2 in your cluster.
     - **sha256**: tags images with their sha256 digest.
  - **schema**: defines the message structure  that goes through this channel_type, example:  `'{"type":"int"}'`
  - **connected**: Is a list of channels that are created using this specific type, this is injected through the `inspr_cli`/ `inspr_daemon`
     - **item_channel**: name of the channel currently using this type

-### yaml example
+### YAML example
 ```yaml
 apiVersion: "v1"
 kind: "channeltype"